AlbertSanIza/AlbertSanIza/README.md

 # About Me

 I am a self-taught software engineer with over a decade of professional experience, fueled by a deep passion for technology and a commitment to lifelong learning.
 Guided by curiosity, I excel at exploring innovative tools, frameworks, and emerging trends in software development.
-My adaptability, strong sense of ownership, and problem-solving mindset empower me to deliver efficient and impactful solutions.
-I am eager to collaborate with forward-thinking people, teams, and organizations, where I can contribute my expertise, embrace new challenges, and foster a culture of growth, knowledge-sharing, and continuous improvement.
+I am eager to collaborate with forward-thinking people, teams, and organizations, where I can contribute my expertise, embrace new challenges, and foster a culture of growth, continuous improvement, and knowledge-sharing.

 # Skills